galeone/pgnet/README.md

 ## Dataset

-pgnet uses the PASCAL VOC 2012 train set.
+pgnet uses the PASCAL VOC 2012 train & test set.

 `pascal_cropper.py` generates a new dataset of cropped detected images and a csv file `ts.csv`.